amruthavinayakam/AmruthaVinayakam.github.io/README.md

 ### Forest Fires Prediction using Neural Networks

--Built and trained a deep learning model using Keras and scikit-learn to predict forest fires with 94% accuracy.
+- Built and trained a deep learning model using Keras and scikit-learn to predict forest fires with 94% accuracy.
--Optimized model performance through GridSearchCV and KFold cross-validation, fine-tuning hyperparameters and leveraging the Adam optimizer.
+- Optimized model performance through GridSearchCV and KFold cross-validation, fine-tuning hyperparameters and leveraging the Adam optimizer.